genshin-base/main-site/data/translated/builds/en.md

 geo dps

-# === characters.#traveler-geo.roles.#geo_dps.tips ===

-Skill and Burst generally have equal priorities.

 # === characters.#traveler-geo.roles.#geo_dps.notes ===

 This section is dedicated to utilising the Geo Traveler's Geo Burst damage capabilities.
 As his Elemental Skill and Burst have high multipliers, short cooldowns, and require very little field time, the Traveler is recommended to be played as a quickswap style Sub-DPS.

 **Regarding Weapon Choices**

+The weapon ranking is considering KQM standard with Geo resonance and Noblesse (4) buff.
+Read the In-depth Guide for more insight on different scenarios.

 **[Summit Shaper](#weapon:summit-shaper)**<br>
-As this weapon gives so much attack, it suffers greatly from diminishing returns when many ATK buffs are present (i.e. Bennett).
-This weapon would perform better if the Traveler is not paired with Bennett.
+As this weapon gives so much attack, it suffers greatly from opportunity cost when many ATK buffs are present (i.e. Bennett).

 **[Lion's Roar](#weapon:lions-roar)**<br>
 It's placement on this list assume a 100% passive uptime.
 This weapon is only recommended if run with teammates that can maintain a pyro/electro aura consistently. (i.e. Xiangling, Raiden, Fischl)